 Want to let others know what your organization or community has been doing to increase climate resilience in the Carolinas?
 These presentations are designed to share information about ongoing research, efforts, and partnerships in the Carolinas that address climate variability and change so that participants can learn more about the many great projects and initiatives occurring in the region.

 This session is a twist on the traditional academic poster session.
-Each session participant will be given 3 minutes to provide an overview of their poster to audience members.
-Following these round robin mini-presentations, audience members will have time to visit individual posters to speak to the authors and learn more about their projects.
+Each session participant gives a short overview of their poster to audience members.
+Following these round robin mini-presentations, audience members have time to visit individual posters to speak to the authors and learn more about their projects.

 These sessions are designed to allow for a more hands-on approach to tools demonstration and training.
-Presenters will have 3-5 minutes to give a brief introduction to their resource or tool at the beginning of the session.
-Following the introductions, participants will break into small groups and circulate to the demonstration tables to learn more about the products and tools most relevant to their work.
+Presenters give 3-5 minute introductions to their resource or tool at the beginning of the session.
+Following the introductions, participants break into small groups and circulate to the demonstration tables to learn more about the products and tools most relevant to their work.
 We encourage presenters to invite experienced users to participate in the demonstrations as well so that they might share their experiences with other interested participants.

-In order to allow opportunities for attendees to interact with climatologists and other climate experts, several sessions will be organized to share information on current climate in the Carolinas, climate variability, and anticipated changes in regional climate.
-These sessions will include presentations from state and regional climatologists with plenty of time for questions and discussions throughout.
-Conference attendees will have an opportunity to submit questions prior to the conference so that speakers can prepare materials and information in advance to address specific climate-related concerns.
+In order to allow opportunities for attendees to interact with climatologists and other climate experts, several sessions are organized to share information on current climate in the Carolinas, climate variability, and anticipated changes in regional climate.
+These sessions include presentations from state and regional climatologists with plenty of time for questions and discussions throughout.
+Conference attendees have an opportunity to submit questions prior to the conference so that speakers can prepare materials and information in advance to address specific climate-related concerns.

 Topics for discussion in sessions may include, but are not limited to, the following subjects

-Two pre-conference workshops will be offered to a limited number of registrants as in-depth learning opportunities in climate science fundamentals, inclusive adaptation and resilience, and effective climate communications.
-Workshops will be held from 9:00 to 11:30 a.m. on Monday, September 12, before the start of the full conference at 1:00 p.m.
+Two pre-conference workshops were offered to a limited number of registrants as in-depth learning opportunities about inclusive adaptation and resilience and effective climate communications.
+Workshops were held from 9:00 to 11:30 a.m. on Monday, September 12, before the start of the full conference at 1:00 p.m.

-This workshop is designed for those seeking to improve their ability to convey climate science and information to a variety of audiences and stakeholders.
-Participants will learn framing and messaging techniques for conveying key climate concepts.
-They will also have an opportunity to practice and refine these techniques with their peers while receiving tips and recommendations from the workshop facilitators.
-Participants will review how to develop messages that are clear, concise, and compelling for public presentations, media interviews, and conversations with decision-makers.
-They will also discuss how to quickly deliver the most important messages about climate science and solutions, tailored to each audience.
-Examples of good communication will serve as inspiration, participants will learn effective metaphors, and there will be ample opportunity for questions and group discussion of key challenges.
+This workshop was designed for those seeking to improve their ability to convey climate science and information to a variety of audiences and stakeholders.
+Participants learned framing and messaging techniques for conveying key climate concepts.
+They also had an opportunity to practice and refine these techniques with their peers while receiving tips and recommendations from the workshop facilitator.
+Participants reviewed how to develop messages that are clear, concise, and compelling for public presentations, media interviews, and conversations with decision-makers.
+They also discussed how to quickly deliver the most important messages about climate science and solutions, tailored to each audience.

-The workshop will be led by Susan Joy Hassol, Director of Climate Communication, a non-profit project that specializes in climate change communication and outreach and supports scientists, journalists, and others in communicating about climate.
+The workshop was led by Susan Joy Hassol, Director of Climate Communication, a non-profit project that specializes in climate change communication and outreach and supports scientists, journalists, and others in communicating about climate.